marcuswestin/WebViewJavascriptBridge/README.md

 Usage
 -----

-See WebViewJavascriptBridge/AppDelegate.* and WebViewJavascriptBridge/ExampleWebViewJavascriptBridgeDelegate.* for example code that works.
-Or, follow these steps:
+See ExampleAppDelegate.* for example code.
+To use it in your own project:

 1) Copy `Classes/WebViewJavascriptBridge.h` and `Classes/WebViewJavascriptBridge.m` into your Xcode project

 2) Instantiate a UIWebView, a WebViewJavascriptBridge, and set yourself as the bridge's delegate

-	#import <Foundation/Foundation.h>
+	#import <UIKit/UIKit.h>
 	#import "WebViewJavascriptBridge.h"

 	@interface ExampleAppDelegate : UIResponder <UIApplicationDelegate, WebViewJavascriptBridgeDelegate>